ayohana/TreatTracker/README.md

 ## Description

-**This is a web application for Della's Bakery to keep track of their sweet and savory treats provided a user authentication.** Della will be able to create an account and log in to use the application.
+**This is a web application for Della's Bakery to keep track of their sweet and savory treats after a user is authenticated.** Della will be able to create an account and log in to use the application.
 Once logged in, she will be able to enter her treats (e.g. chocolate croissants) and their flavors (e.g. sweet).
 Per Della's request, the application will list all treats and flavors.
 She will be able to see the details of an individual treat to see all the flavors that belong to it and vice versa.

 ## User Stories